 The portability regulation became applicable in all EU Member States on 1 April 2018 and applies to both new and existing subscriber contracts.

 Online content providers (like Netflix, MyTF1 or HBO), whether their products are videos, music, games, live sport or e-books, will use their subscribers’ details to validate their home country, and let them access all the usual content and services available in that location all around the Union.
-This is mandatory for all paid services.
-They are neither permitted to charge extra for the new portability.
+This is mandatory for all paid services, who are also not permitted to charge extra for the new portability.
 The services provided without payment (such as the online services of public TV or radio broadcasters) will have the possibility to decide to also provide portability to their subscribers.

 - better access to online goods and services,